QualityFrog/eBayHideSponsored/README.md

 # eBayHideSponsored
-Google Chrome extension to hide sponsored listings from search results on eBay.com
+Google Chrome extension to hide sponsored listings from search results on eBay.

 To install:
 1) Download and unzip the code.